0xDBFB7/ceramic/documents/ceramic.md

-The unfortunate crystallizes when frozen tends to lead to large voids and high porosity in the final product, which is undesirable in a vacuum environment - it’s easy to get virtual leaks and stuff that way.
+The unfortunate crystallizes when frozen tends to lead to large voids and high porosity in the final product, which is undesirable in a vacuum environment. t’s easy to get virtual leaks and stuff that way.

+#### Gel-casting

 You can also mix in some kind of binder that will burn off when fired.
 Really any organic binder will do, as long as it’s